The Murder Game (TV series): Production

-The town of Maldon, Essex was used as the fictional town setting of the series, Blackwater (named after the river upon which Maldon resides).
-The Kelvedon Hatch Secret Nuclear Bunker was also used in the series, where Andrew Weaver and Nick Sykes went to the Operational Zone and Living Quarters respectively during the second-to-last Killer's Game.
-Before playing the game, the investigators were sent on a four-day training course at the Police Training Centre in Wakefield.
+The town of Maldon, Essex was used as the setting for the fictional town of Blackwater, named after the river on which Maldon sits.
+The Kelvedon Hatch Secret Nuclear Bunker was also used in the series: Andrew Weaver and Nick Sykes went to its Operational Zone and Living Quarters respectively during the penultimate Killer's Game.
+Before the game began, the investigators were sent on a training course at the Police Training Centre in Wakefield.

-Andrew Weaver won the game, despite being sent to play the Killer's Game six times (Excluding the final Killer's Game against Melanie "Mel" Sainz).
-He currently holds the record for the most times a person has been sent out the Killer's Game, breaking Kristen Kirchner's record of five times in the US version Murder in Small Town X. Andrew is the only investigator to fail his line of inquiry while being the lead investigator.
-In addition, he had received the most votes against him throughout the entire season, 10.
+Andrew Weaver won the game despite being sent to play the Killer's Game six times, excluding the final Killer's Game against runner-up Melanie "Mel" Sainz.
+He holds the record for the most times a contestant has been sent to play the Killer's Game, breaking Kristen Kirchner's record of five in the American version, Murder in Small Town X. Andrew was also the only investigator to fail a line of inquiry while serving as Lead Investigator, and he received the most votes against him of any contestant over the season, with ten.
 He correctly identified builder Trevor Dobie as the killer, whereas Melanie chose groom Jay Wilmington.
-Andrew was sent to the Yacht Club, where Trevor was last seen, and was "invited" To the final killers game at the Construction warehouse, where he found Bob Taylor at the end, who proclaimed him as the winner of the £25,000 grand prize.
+Andrew was sent to the yacht club, where Trevor was last seen, and was "invited" to the final Killer's Game at the construction warehouse, where he found Bob Taylor waiting to proclaim him the winner of the £25,000 grand prize.

 Viewer interaction

-Using Sky, Cable or Freeview, viewers could watch additional parts of the show using BBCi's digital interactive features.
-One feature entitled Blackwater TV was based around reviewing the case and showing mock television news reports.
-The React feature was where viewers could vote for who they thought was the killer; the voting results would then be shown the following week.
-The Investigators section featured exclusive footage from the Chief commenting on the contestants' current handling of the case.
-The fourth interactive feature was the Case File which held all of the details of the case which had currently been uncovered, including timelines, locations, relationships of suspects, and evidence.
+Using Sky, cable or Freeview, viewers could access additional content through BBCi's digital interactive features.
+One feature, Blackwater TV, reviewed the case and presented mock television news reports.
+The React feature allowed viewers to vote for who they believed the killer to be, with the results shown the following week.
+The Investigators section featured exclusive footage of the Chief commenting on the contestants' handling of the case.
+The fourth feature, the Case File, held all the details of the case uncovered so far, including timelines, locations, suspects' relationships, and evidence.